sunrise2575/AutoAVS/README.md

 ## Note

 - This program has been developed for my personal usage.
 Please be generous for little failure.
 (But I personally think the program is quite reliable.)
-You can submit some push request for fixing bugs and helping me.
+You can submit some pull request for fixing bugs and helping me.

 - Also, you can fork my repostory, but please notify me when not using this program in personal way (e.g. commercial use, integrate to open source module, ...).